 Lynda Benglis is a Post-Minimalist, feminist artist, and pioneer of contemporary art.
-A pioneer of free-form sculpture, she radically pushed the medium in the late 1960s with her biomorphic abstract works.
+A pioneer of free-form sculpture, she radically pushed the medium in the late 1960s with her metaphorical and biomorphic abstract works.
 Her unique poured latex floor pieces redefined the predominantly male world of sculpture and abstraction.

 She has said that her childhood trips from the United States to visit the rocky Greek island of Kastellorizo, where her paternal grandparents lived, was the source of her fascination with rugged textures.
 Since the 1990s, Benglis travels between New York and Santa Fe, New Mexico where her studio overlooks she the natural landscape of the high desert.
 This space allow her to create dramatic large-scale works.